milavdabgar/MPMC/Notes/MPMC Notes.md

 - **Address Decoding Logic:** Not explicitly shown but implied by the connections between the address bus and chip select signals.
 - **Control Signals:** PSEN, RD, and WR signals are shown from the microcontroller.
 - **Data Bus:** Represented by the bidirectional "Data (0-7)" lines.

-We know that a typical 8051 Microcontroller has 4KB of ROM and 128B of RAM

-The designer of an 8051 Microcontroller based system is not limited to the internal RAM and ROM present in the 8051 Microcontroller.
-There is a provision of connecting both external RAM and ROM i.e. Data Memory and Program.

-The reason for interfacing external Program Memory or ROM is that complex programs written in high – level languages often tend to be larger and occupy more memory.

-Another important reason is that chips like 8031 or 8032, which doesn’t have any internal ROM, have to be interfaced with external ROM.

-A maximum of 64KB of Program Memory (ROM) and Data Memory (RAM) each can be interface with the 8051 Microcontroller.

-The following image shows the block diagram of interfacing 64KB of External RAM and 64KB of External ROM with the 8051 Microcontroller.

 ## Stack, Stack Pointer, and Stack Operations